-Saam Architecture is responsible for the current revitalization of 645 Summer Street on the Boston Waterfront.
-The building has undergone a complete envelope renewal and a core and shell upgrade with smart amenities, waterfront views, and a harborside pedestrian promenade along the Reserved Channel.
-These improvements aim to lure new entrepreneurial talent to this edge of Boston’s Innovation District.
+Saam is responsible for the revitalization of 645 Summer Street on the Boston waterfront, a developer project on Massport-owned land, and collaborated with Massport Real Estate on project execution.
+The building underwent a complete envelope renewal and a core-and-shell upgrade with smart amenities, waterfront views, and a harborside pedestrian promenade along the Reserved Channel.

-Saam has reconceived the 150,000-square-foot two-story structure as a tribute to the iconic shipping containers at the nearby Conley Container Terminal in homage to the marine related industrial/manufacturing history of the area.
-The existing precast concrete façade panels have been rearranged to reference the containers’ vertical metal paneling and the gray sheen of industrial steel and aluminum.
+The 150,000-square-foot two-story structure pays homage to the marine related industrial/manufacturing history of the area as a tribute to the iconic symbol of the shipping containers at nearby Conley Container Terminal.
+The existing precast concrete facade panels have been rearranged to reference the containers’ vertical metal paneling and the gray sheen of industrial steel and aluminum.
 This approach vastly improves natural light penetration into tenant offices.
 Full-height energy efficient glazing complements 14-foot ceilings in the workplace, yielding a lofty, open feel to promote occupant productivity and collaboration.